 Roses can survive black spot but it does affect growth and the abundance of flowers, so it is always important to get it treated.

 Black spot is most prevalent when the weather in Summer is both warm and wet and can be also related to a shortage of potash (potassium) in the soil.
 However black spot is now so prevalent that they can spread even when conditions are not ideal.

 How to Save a Yellowing Rose Bush with Black Spot

-I have personally saved many roses with black spot with a combination of careful watering, pruning and the use of a fungicide spray.
+I have personally saved many roses with black spots with a combination of careful watering, pruning, and the use of a fungicide spray.

 - Increase the air circulation around the rose if you possibly can.
 Prune back any foliage from nearby shrubs or perhaps transplant the rose (either in the Spring or the Fall) to a more exposed area.
 The increased airflow creates a more hostile environment for fungal spores.

-- Cut back the most severely affected leaves, stems and branches to prevent the fungus spreading and burn it.
-Do not place it in the compost heap and clear up any leaves that may have dropped around the rose as this can harbour the fungal spores which can reinfect the bush.
+- Cut back the most severely affected leaves, stems, and branches to prevent the fungus from spreading and burn it.
+Do not place it in the compost heap and clear up any leaves that may have dropped around the rose as this can harbor fungal spores which can reinfect the bush.

 Once the black spot infection has cleared up, remain vigilant for any signs of reinfection as the spores can be transported by the wind.

 Apply a granular fertilizer in the Spring and Summer to address any nutrient deficits in the soil which should make your rose bush more resilient to infection.

 I have personally bought and planted ‘disease resistant rose bushes’ and after 3 years or so they had black spot, such is the fungus’s ability to develop new strains that cause the disease, but by following the steps and the occasional use of the spray my rose collection is largely disease free.